-When consulting campus resources, all parties should be aware of confidentiality, privacy, and mandatory reporting in order to make informed choices.
+When consulting campus resources, all parties should be aware of privacy and mandatory reporting guidelines, as outlined below, in order to make informed choices.
 Students have the right and can expect to have incidents of sexual misconduct to be taken seriously by the institution and to have those incidents investigated and properly resolved through administrative procedures.
-A report of sexual misconduct will be considered confidential, and only the people who need to know will be advised of the situation.

 Students who wish to talk confidentially are encouraged to seek out the following: